African American Heritage

 Located at Gateway Park (Martin Luther King, Jr. Blvd. & Riverside Drive)

-A native son, singer, composer and performer, Otis Redding was on his way to stardom when a tragic plane crash took his life in 1967.
+A native son, singer, composer and performer, Otis Redding was on his way to stardom when a tragic plan crash took his ife in 1967.
 The next year, his song, "Sittin' on the Dock of the Bay" went number one in the country.

 Otis Redding Memorial Bridge:

-Located where Martin Luther King, Jr. Blvd. crosses over the Ocmulgee River, this bridge connects the modern-day Macon Coliseum & Edgar H. Wilson Convention Center area with Macon's historically musical downtown.
+Located where Martin Luther King, Jr. Blvd. crosses Ocmulgee River, connects the modern-day Macon Convention Center & Coliseum and Macon's historic musical downtown.

 Benny Scott Plaza:

-Located at Central City Park, Walnut St. Entrance.
+Located at Carolyn Crayton Park, Walnut St. Entrance.
 This plaza honors the Macon native's community volunteer efforts as well as his 42 years of service to the railroad, including the last run of this steam engine and his eventual status as one of the South's first black engineers.

-(c.
-1887) Located 595 New Street.
-This church is Macon's oldest African American church and was established for blacks in 1835, over 25 years prior to Emancipation.
-It's original congregation worshiped in First Baptist Church, High Place, until land and a building were deeded to them in 1845.
+Located 595 New Street, c.
+1887.
+This church was established by blacks over 25 years prior to Emancipation.
+It’s original congregation worshiped in First Baptist church, High Place, until land and a building were deeded to them in 1845.
 For more information, call (478) 745-8368.

-(c.
-1895) Located 1011 Washington Avenue.
-This church began as an outgrowth of Mulberry Street Methodist in 1839.
-In 1848, a separate church was provided in the name "The Colored Methodist Episcopal Church."
+Located 1011 Washington Avenue, c.
+1895.
+This church began as an outgrowth as First Methodist Church in 1839.
+In 1848 a separate church was provided in the name "The Colored Methodist Episcopal Church."
 Holsey Temple was formally organized in 1867.
-In 1870, land was purchased for the building, but 1871 and 1877 fires destroyed the original structures.
-It contains the original hand-carved pews and stained glass.
-For more information, call (478) 742-6914.
+In 1870, land was purchased for the building, but 1871 and 1877 fires destroyed the